NeuralSyntaxLab/lab-handbook/Histology and Immunohistochemistry/Triton_DAPI_preperation_usage.md

 2. Calculate the volumes for 5 mL (5000 µL) of 0.3% Triton X-100:
    - **Volume of 10% Triton X-100:** `5000 × (3/10) = 1500 µL`.
    - **Volume of PBS:** `5000 - 1500 = 3500 µL`.
-3. Add the PBS and 10% triton x-100 to a 15ml tube.
+3. Add the PBS and 10% Triton X-100 to a 15 mL tube.
 Mix gently to avoid bubble formation.
-   Both 10% and 0.3% triton can be kept at room temperature.
+4. Both 10% and 0.3% Triton solutions can be kept at room temperature.

 ---